 Default header image

-Technical Assistance & Services Center (TASC)
+Technical Assistance and Services Center (TASC)

 TASC improves the quality and financial viability of health care organizations in rural communities through its support to state Flex Programs, CAHs, rural EMS, and other rural providers.